 Surveys assessment principles guiding instructional design across content areas.
 Emphasis is given to administering, interpreting, reporting, and implementing assessment tools for early childhood and elementary with an emphasis on literacy progress.
+This course is part of the 12-credit hour South Carolina Read to Succeed requirement.
+(3)

 Prerequisite(s): Admission to the MAT program OR Program Director Approval.